DanHulton/HowToFeedMyCats/README.md

 The medications are on the counter, immediately to the right of the fridge, with the unopened cans of wet cat food.

-## Rory

-Rory is a complete pig, and lives to consume food.
-Unless he's not and hasn't eaten much at all.
-Either is fine, he'll eat enough eventually to make the vet say "Oh, he's a little overweight, should work on getting that down a bit!"
-Just fill his food bowls, located at the far end of the apartment at the base of the windows, in between Deena's desk and the couch.
-He'll deplete them at his own pace.

-His water dishes are located next to the main bathroom.
-Rory is a disgusting drinker, and uses his filthy, filthy paw to drink, which means his water bowls will be gross when you get there.
-Please empty and rinse his bowls before refilling.

-There is more than one of each bowl, so please fill all, especially if you are going to be absent for a few days.

-Rory gets a quarter of the large can of wet food per day (once in the morning, once in the evening).
-He may not eat any of this food.
-That is normal.
-Use any of the small plates in the upper cupboard to the right of the stove for this wet food.

 ## Midnight

 Midnight fights with Rory (or Rory fights with Midnight, we don't know which)